DavidSantia/endpoint/README.md

 Error Rate: 0 retries, 0.00 percent
 ```

-GetConcurrent() uses the setting *ep.MaxParallel* to configure the maximum concurrency to use.
+DoConcurrent() uses the setting *ep.MaxParallel* to configure the maximum concurrency to use.
 The sample programs set this to 8.
 This is a pretty good setting depending on the bandwith of your
 internet connection, and the bandwidth of the API you are accessing.